Understanding 1099 and Workers’ Comp

 Securing coverage is also crucial because states require virtually all companies with employees to have workers’ comp.
 If you’re caught without coverage, you can face fines and penalties.
 That’s true even if you never have to file a claim.

 Obtaining workers’ comp insurance is easy.
 You can buy your policy online with coverage active for your employees as soon as the next day in some instances.
-However, there is an area that some companies find confusing—how requirements for 1099 workers (independent contractors or subcontractors) factor into the equation.
+However, there is an area that some companies find confusing—1099 workers and workers’ comp.

 An Important Note About the Inaccurate Term “1099 Employees”

-A conversation about independent contractors and workers’ comp should start with a clarification about a commonly used term: 1099 employees.
+A conversation about contractors workers’ compensation insurance should start with a clarification about a commonly used term: 1099 employees.
 The meaning may be clear to people who use it, but the term is inaccurate.

 People who perform work for your company are either W-2 employees or 1099 independent contractors.
 W-2 employees (named for the form they receive from you annually) are people who get regular wages and benefits from your company.
 Workers who are 1099 independent contractors get paid for completing specific tasks.

 So, someone is either an employee or a 1099 independent contractor.
-The term 1099 employee or references to 1099 employee insurance incorrectly blend the two descriptions and should be avoided to prevent confusion.
+The term 1099 employee or references to workers comp for 1099 employees incorrectly blend the two descriptions and should be avoided to prevent confusion.

 Independent Contractors and Workers’ Comp